amyhupe/amyhupe.co.uk/src/articles/2023-19-01-documenting-design-systems.md

 And this, I think, is because _good_ documentation is hard to get right.
 It’s easy to look at unread documentation and assume that our design system’s users have a generic aversion to reading - that they just want to grab components and go, ungratefully eschewing all of our carefully-crafted guidance.

 More often than not, it’s because our documentation is failing to give them what they need.
-When we provide people with too much or too little information, fail to address their particular context or skillset, or our documentation is poorly named signposted, they’ll naturally circumvent our guidance in favour of approaching us directly.
+When we provide people with too much or too little information, fail to address their particular context or skillset, or our documentation is poorly named and signposted, they’ll naturally circumvent our guidance in favour of approaching us directly.

 In short, they’ll take the path of least resistance.

 ## Learn how to write design systems documentation that works